markets/jekyll-timeago/README.md

 ## Localization

 This plugin allows you to localize the strings needed to build the sentences.
 To do this, you just need to add some extra keys in your `_config.yml`.
 You can simply copy them from one of the [provided examples](lib/jekyll-timeago/config/).
 Or even, translate it to your site's language just overriding it.

-English example:
+English example (default):

 ```
 jekyll_timeago: